 - 3 eggs

-- Preheat oven to 350 and spray or butter a 9×5 inch loaf pan, then line with parchment paper.
-It’s okay to leave the short sides unlined.
+- Preheat oven to 350 F (175 C) and spray or butter a 9x5 inch loaf pan, then line with parchment paper or a loaf pan liner.

 - Sift together the two flours into a small bowl or onto some parchment paper.
 Set aside.